salimkayabasi/salimkayabasi.com/content/blog/2021/02/azure-devops-sp-crendetials/index.md

 As I said, if any person who is granted to access your CI then s/he can do whatever they like.
 The purpose of this article, I just wanted to highlight that these ways of protections are useless and technically possible to read secrets.
-Same goes for `Github Actions` as well and there is no way to keep those secrets away from people who work for company.
+Same goes for `GitHub Actions` as well and there is no way to keep those secrets away from people who work for company.

-If you didn't like Azure DevOps and still want to use `Github Actions`, it is not that hard to migrate your CI to wherever you want.
+If you didn't like Azure DevOps and still want to use `GitHub Actions`, it is not that hard to migrate your CI to wherever you want.

-_*By the way, Github Actions and Azure DevOps are using same virtual machines under the hood._
+_*By the way, GitHub Actions and Azure DevOps are using same virtual machines under the hood._

 ##### Credits
 * [Pascal Naber](https://pascalnaber.wordpress.com/2020/01/04/backdoor-in-azure-devops-to-get-the-password-of-a-service-principal/)